 Next, take a gander (with your…ears?) at…

 “Death by Perfection” by Maia Sharp!

-I actually don’t have a way to embed the studio version here.
-But you can listen to it rather easily thanks to NPR, by clicking on this link.
-The link also features a little story about the song (funnily enough, it was actually their Song of the Day…connections!), which is really insightful.
+In this link by NPR, you can find a little story about the song (funnily enough, it was actually their Song of the Day…connections!), which is really insightful.
 Anyways, before I talk about that a tiny bit, Maia is an unbelievably talented songwriter and performer who has helped write songs for the likes of the Dixie Chicks, Bonnie Raitt, and according to the little NPR article, even Cher.
 The Dixie Chicks song, “A Home,” was co-written with her dad Randy Sharp, and was one of the standouts (for me, at least) from the Chicks’ stunning album “Home.”
 One of the songs she contributed to Bonnie Raitt’s last album, “Souls Alike,” is one of my all-time favorites…a stark, heartbreaking tune called “The Bed I Made.”
 She’s a gifted composer, but also a vibrant and dynamic performer.
 David Browne of NPR (who penned the article I linked to) states the essence of this song’s appeal best, I think: “A subtly ingratiating song, it makes its point with grace and nuance — in other words, a protest song for adults.”
 I just love the lyrics…Maia is skilled at putting things in unique ways, yet making them intensely relatable, and she’s also terrific at creating just the right musical setting for her lyrics.
 Plus, this song features a fine guest appearance by none other than Bonnie Raitt herself.

 The last song in today’s trio?
 A breathtaking song that I have a favorite artist of mine to thank for introducing me to (more on that in a moment)…